 Simple and Effective Ways to Fight Leg Cramps:

 Leg cramps affect half of all pregnant women and it usually happens during the second and third trimesters.
-Leg cramps take place due to decreased circulation due to weight gain and hormonal changes, dehydration and the pressure exerted by fetus on nerves and blood vessels.
+Leg cramps take place due to decreased circulation due to weight gain and hormonal changes, dehydration and the pressure exerted by gravid uterus on nerves and blood vessels.
 Follow these simple strategies to curb the pain:

 - Focus on stretches for your calves and feet.
 Make sure to stretch before bed and also do some warm up stretching exercises before and after exercises.